 The organization of this paper is as follows.
 In Sections 2, 3 and 4, we give localization properties for symplectic setting, topological setting, and analytical setting respectively.
 The latter is a generalization of the former for each stage.
 In Section 5 we prove the localization.
-In Section 6 we give examples for 2-dimensional topological case.
+In Section 6 we give an example for 2-dimensional topological case.
 Finally in Section 7 we give comments for possible generalizations.

-2. Symplectic Formulation
+2 Symplectic formulation

-Let M be a 2n-dimensional closed symplectic manifold with a symplectic form ω .
-Suppose L is a complex Hermitian line bundle over M with Hermitian connection ∇ satisfying that the curvature of ∇ is equal to $-2\pi\sqrt{-1}\omega$.
-M has an almost complex structure compatible with ω , and we can define the Riemann-Roch number RR(M, L) as the index of the Dolbeault operator with coefficients in L.
+Let M be a 2n-dimensional closed symplectic manifold with a symplectic form $\omega$ .
+Suppose L is a complex Hermitian line bundle over M with Hermitian connection $\nabla$ satisfying that the curvature of $\nabla$ is equal to $\omega$ .
+M has an almost complex structure compatible with $\omega$ , and we can define the Riemann-Roch number RR(M,L) as the index of the Dolbeault operator with coefficients in L.

-Let X be an n-dimensional affine space, and $\pi : M \to X$ a completely integrable system.
-Then generic fibers of π are empty or disjoint unions of finitely many n-dimensional tori with canonical affine structures.
-DEFINITION 2.1. $x \in X$ is L-acyclic if x is a regular value of π and L does not have any non-vanishing parallel section over the fiber at x.
+Let X be an n-dimensional affine space, and $\pi: M \to X$ a complete integrable system.
+Then generic fibers of $\pi$ are disjoint unions of finitely many n-dimensional tori with canonical affine structures.

+Definition 2.1 $x \in X$ is L-acyclic if x is a regular value of $\pi$ and L does not have any non-vanishing parallel section over the fiber at x.